Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Could property prices jump again in Indonesia as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Indonesia over the next 12 months is low to medium, with any jump most likely to be selective in certain corridors rather than nationwide.
+As of early 2026, the likelihood of a broad nationwide price surge within the next 12 months is low to medium, though selective price jumps in specific submarkets are genuinely possible.

 Please also note that we regularly publish and update real estate price forecasts for Indonesia here.